nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 What happens is similar to the issue seen in the domain-based search, where we have non-specific hits to additional genes in the second genome.
-You can check the tsv or GFF ouput in the `./out/emap-search/` directory to confirm this by looking for larger clusters of putative hits on both genomes.
+You can check the tsv or GFF output in the `./out/emap-search/` directory to confirm this by looking for larger clusters of putative hits on both genomes.
 This does highlight one of the benefits of using the ProkFunFind search tool to perform mixed searches using combinations of different approaches.
-A walkthrough on how to set up and run those searches can be found in the `Mixed Search <6-mixedsearch.rst>` tutorial section.
+A walkthrough on how to set up and run those searches can be found in the :doc:`6-mixedsearch` tutorial section.